What is the SMARTHERM?

 The project came alive at the beginning of the nineties and runs in lab and in test homes for more than 25 years.
 Its design and tuning process has been rather long and laborious since it has to be tested in a real live context, especialy during the few months where the rough winter conditions prevail in winter at north of the 49th parallel (Canada).

-The SMARTHERM pursues 2 specific objectives which are generally opposite in matter of interior temperature control:
+The SMARTHERM pursues 2 specific objectives which are generally opposite in matter of indoor temperature control:

 In cold temp, many complex phenomena combine to contribute to the heat loss of the house.
 By the same token, these phenomena make it difficult for any heating system to reach and maintain a given degree of heat inside the house.
 The most contributing factors that we can think of are: